sdckey/C4ALL/README.md

 # C4ALL
 Repository for the C4ALL EnCase EnScript application originally created by Trevor Fairchild.

 Please note that this project is not in active development.
-Updates are made purely for compatibility with Encase
+Updates are made solely for compatibility with EnCase.

 Version History
 ---------------